stefansonntag/jtd/README.md

 This repo serves a template to create a new Github pages website for documentations, specifically those that would to be called from within a Qlik app to show inline help.
+It uses the just-the-docs template/just-the-docs template remote template.

 ### Set up a new site